ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/getting-started.rst

 We are now ready to execute an application on our Ray Cluster.
 ``ray.init()`` will now automatically connect to the newly created cluster.

-As a quick example, we can now execute a Python command on the Ray Cluster that connects to Ray and exits:
+As a quick example, we execute a Python command on the Ray Cluster that connects to Ray and exits:

 .. code-block:: shell